 A simple enough concept, and hopefully one that’ll spawn some genuinely creative ‘games’, as there’s plenty of room for outside-the-box thinking.
 Just remember to include a warning label if your game is of the violent sort, or features otherwise “potentially objectionable content”, because if you don’t, well, instant disqualification.

 Feel like partaking in the autonomous screen-saving craziness?
 You’ve got until December 1, 2014, to craft and submit your entry.
-More details can be found on the Flying Toast With Jam site, and hey – feel free to poke the creator (@inurashii) via.
-Twitter with questions and other inquiries.
-Ones related to the jam that is.
+More details can be found on the Flying Toast With Jam website.